awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 ### Unblocking a job stuck in QUEUED/RUNNING status

-If a job remains in the QUEUED or RUNNING status for much longer than expected, there may have been an unexpected issue with:
+If a job remains in the QUEUED or RUNNING status for much longer than expected, there may have been an unexpected issue relating to:

 - AWS Fargate accessing the ECR service endpoint.
-Enabling the required network from the subnets/security groups in which Forget Fargate tasks are launched will unblock the job without requiring manual intervention.
+Enabling the required network access from the subnets/security groups in which Forget Fargate tasks are launched will unblock the job without requiring manual intervention.
 For more information see [VPC Configuration] in the [User Guide].
-- The job table stream processor.
-[Check the logs](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions-logs.html) for the stream processor Lambda to see if there have been any errors.
+- Errors in job table stream processor.
+[Check the logs](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions-logs.html) for the stream processor Lambda for errors.
-- One of the S3F2 state machine executions.
-If there are no errors in the job event history which indicate an issue, check the state machine execution history for the execution with the same name as the blocked Job ID for issues.
+- Unhandled state machine execution errors.
+If there are no errors in the job event history which indicate an issue, check the state machine execution history of the execution with the same name as the blocked job ID.

-If the state machine is still executing but in a non-recoverable state, you can stop the execution which will trigger an Exception Job Event leading to the job being marked as FAILED.
-If this doesn't resolve your issue or the execution isn't running, you can manually update the job status to FAILED or remove the job and any associated events from the Jobs table.
+If the state machine is still executing but in a non-recoverable state, you can stop the state machine execution manually which will trigger an Exception job event leading to the job being marked as FAILED.
+If this doesn't resolve issue or the execution isn't running, you can manually update the job status to FAILED or remove the job and any associated events from the Jobs table<sup>*</sup>.

-**WARNING:** You should only manually intervene where there as been a fatal error from which the system cannot recover.
+<sup>*</sup> **WARNING:** You should only manually intervene where there as been a fatal
+error from which the system cannot recover.

 ### Expected Results Not Found